 Internationally renowned physicist, human rights champion and Soviet-era dissident Yuri Orlov, professor emeritus of physics in the College of Arts and Sciences (A&S), died Sept.
 27 in Ithaca.
 He was 96.

-For his strong anti-Soviet political stances, Orlov spent nearly a decade imprisoned in Siberia, during which time he gained international attention and was nominated for the Nobel Peace Prize.
-Stripped of his Soviet citizenship in 1986, he arrived at Cornell a year later after what he described as his “detour through the Gulag.”
+For his strong anti-Soviet political activity, Orlov spent nearly a decade in KGB prison, labor camp and Siberian exile, during which time he gained international attention and was nominated for the Nobel Peace Prize.
+In 1986, after what he would call his “detour through the Gulag,” he was stripped of his Soviet citizenship and deported to the United States.
+He arrived at Cornell a few months later.

 He worked for more than 20 years in the Laboratory of Nuclear Studies before being appointed professor of physics and government in 2008.